 4. Consider Chiropractic Care.

-Chiropractic care is safe during pregnancy, and while all chiropractors do receive training in prenatal chiropractic care, some elect to go through additional specialized training (source).
-To make sure you’re choosing a chiropractor who can help diagnose and treat your pelvic pain, speak with them about your specific ailments prior to any adjustments, ask about their credentials, or even ask your OB/GYN if they have a specific chiropractor they recommend to their patients.
+Chiropractic care is safe during pregnancy, and while all chiropractors receive training in prenatal chiropractic care, some choose to go through additional specialized training (4).
+To ensure you select a chiropractor who can help diagnose and treat your pelvic pain, speak with them about your specific ailments before any adjustments.
+Ask about their credentials or ask your OB/GYN if they have a specific chiropractor they recommend to their patients.

 5. Get a Pregnancy Massage.

-Massage can help with pelvic pain that originates due to muscle strain.
+Massage can help with pelvic pain caused by muscle strain.
 Opt for a massage therapist who specializes in pregnancy massage.

 6. Prop Your Feet Up.